|Alma Mater:||UC San Diego|

 Jones completed her illustrious college career with 78 matches played, 61 starts, 26 goals, eight of them game-winners, 29 assists and 81 total points.
 A two-time All-American, three-time NSCAA All-West Region First Team selection and three-time All-CCAA performer, she was named the 2003 CCAA Player of the Year after producing team-leading totals of 10 goals and 12 assists as a senior.
 Jones, also one of 13 UC San Diego Athletes of the Year for 2003-04, still ranks No. 6 on the program's all-time list in career assists.

 Alongside her duties at UC San Diego, Jones has long been a fixture among area club and high school soccer circles.
-She was named the director of coaching for La Jolla Youth Soccer League's recreational and competitive programs in 2012, and is also the girl's varsity head coach at La Jolla High School.
+She was named the director of coaching for La Jolla Youth Soccer League's (La Jolla Impact) recreational and competitive programs in 2012, and was the longtime girl's varsity head coach at La Jolla High School.
 She guided LJHS to five CIF San Diego Section Division III finals in six years from 2008-13, with a pair of titles and two subsequent CIF Southern California Regional Soccer Championships Division II runner-up showings in 2009 and 2011.
 Jones was chosen the 2009 CIFSDS Coach of the Year.
-The Vikings fell in the first round of the 2015 CIFSDS Division I playoffs, and most recently won the CIFSDS Division II crown in March of 2017.
+The Vikings fell in the first round of the 2015 CIFSDS Division I playoffs, and most recently won the CIFSDS Division II crown in March of 2017 in her second-to-last season at the school.

 Jones earned her bachelor's degree from UC San Diego in human development in 2004.
 The San Diego native starred in her prep days at Oceanside High School.